-Email: stephanie.stafford@abbeycambridge.co.uk
+Email: Mike.Corbett@abbeycambridge.co.uk

 This policy is reviewed on an annual basis

-Annual Policy reviewed by: Stephanie Stafford June 2024
+Annual Policy reviewed by: Mike Corbett June 2023

-Approved by SLT and Published: SLT
+Approved by SLT and Published: SLT June 2023

-Updated January 2024

-Next Review: Stephanie Stafford June 2025
+Next Review: Mike Corbett June 2024

 This policy has been approved by SLT and adopted on behalf of the Governors, and is addressed to all members of staff and volunteers and is available on the school's portal.
 It is available to parents on request.
 It applies wherever staff or volunteers are working, including when this involves being away from the school.